Tracey Ann Jacobson: Career

 Jacobson served as Deputy Executive Secretary at the National Security Council at the White House, where she facilitated the development of foreign policy initiatives for the National Security Advisor and the President.

 Jacobson is a career member of the United States Foreign Service and served overseas in Seoul, South Korea, Nassau, Bahamas, and Moscow, Russia.
 Her domestic assignments included the Bureau of Intelligence and Research, the Bureau of Western Hemisphere Affairs, and the Office of the Under Secretary for Management.
 She also served as the Deputy Director of the State Department's Foreign Service Institute.

 Jacobson served as Deputy Chief of Mission at the U.S. Embassy in Riga, Latvia, as the U.S. Ambassador to Turkmenistan (August 2003-July 2006), and as the United States Ambassador to Tajikistan from August 2006 until resigning from that position in August 2009 (replaced by Kenneth E. Gross Jr. as of 12 August 2009).
 From 2012 to 2015, Jacobson served as the U.S. Ambassador to Kosovo.

 From 2015 to 2017, Jacobson served as the principal deputy assistant secretary of the Bureau of International Organization Affairs.
 After the resignation of Assistant Secretary of State for International Organization Affairs Bathsheba N. Crocker in January 2017, Jacobson served as Acting Assistant Secretary until her retirement in October 2017.

 Jacobson returned to the Department of State in 2021 as a senior advisor, first serving as the State Department's Director of the Afghanistan Task Force.
 From February 25, 2022 to September 25, 2023, she had served as Chargé d’Affaires, ad interim, at the Embassy in Addis Ababa, Ethiopia.

 On January 25, 2024, President Joe Biden nominated Jacobson to serve as the United States ambassador to Iraq.
 Her nomination is pending before the Senate Foreign Relations Committee.
 On June 13, 2024, a hearing on her nomination was held before the Senate Foreign Relations Committee.

-On January 11, 2025 she has joined to U.S. Embassy Dhaka as Chargé d’affaires ad interim.
+On January 11, 2025, she joined U.S. Embassy Dhaka as Chargé d’affaires ad interim.